arsiboo/Discrete-Event-Simulation-EHealth/README.md

 > **Note:** This research was conducted under the Karlstad University affiliation.

+## Citation

+If you use this algorithm in your research or publications, please cite the following work:

-Citation: Boodaghian Asl, A., & Gokan Khan, M. (2019, November).
+Boodaghian Asl, A., & Gokan Khan, M. (2019, November).
 Studying the effect of online medical applications on patients healing time and doctors utilization using discrete event simulation.
 In 2019 E-Health and Bioengineering Conference (EHB) (pp. 1-6).
 IEEE.

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.